facerrr/trash_bot/README.md

-# Trash Bot Base on Turtlebot3 with open manipulator
+# Trash Bot Base on Turtlebot3 with open manipulator (Not perfected yet)
+## Use Yolov8 to detect trash(bottle).
+And Apply PID control to adjust the robot position(make the trash box center equal with the image center).
 ## Operate the Actual Robot
 ``` bash
 $ roslaunch turtlebot3_bringup turtlebot3_robot.launch